 Regular Meetings of the Board of Directors

 The Board of Directors shall meet at least six (6) times per year.
-The Chairman or any three Board Members may call a regular meeting of the Board.
+The Chair or any three Board Members may call a regular meeting of the Board.
 Board Members must be notified at least 15 days prior to the Board Meeting.
 The Board may hold meetings in person or by electronic means.

 Special Meetings of the Board of Directors

-Special meetings of the Board of Directors may be called at any time by order of the President or three (3) members of the Board of Directors or by ten (10) Regular member companies of PSMA.
+Special meetings of the Board of Directors may be called at any time by order of the President or three (3) members of the Board of Directors or by ten (10) Voting member companies of PSMA.
 All special meetings of the Board shall be by notice by email to the Executive Director, who shall notify all members by email at least fifteen (15) days prior to the date of such meeting.
 Such notice shall give the general nature of the business to be transacted.
 Note: All written communications with members shall be by email.

 Quorum of the Board